Nickster-fed/rainydays/README.md

 # rainydays
-Rainydays - a new start, semester project
+Rainydays - a new beginning!